MagicFoundation/Alcinoe/references/mORMot/ReadMe.txt

   Wloochacz
   Wolfgang Ehrhardt
   Yoanq
+  Ysair
   Zed

 [See below if you upgrade from 1.17 revision]

-Synopse mORMot is an Open Source Client-Server ORM SOA MVC framework for Delphi 6 up to Delphi 10.2 Tokyo and FPC, targeting Windows/Linux for servers, and any platform for clients (including mobile or AJAX).
+Synopse mORMot is an Open Source Client-Server ORM SOA MVC framework for Delphi 6 up to Delphi 10.3 Rio and FPC, targeting Windows/Linux for servers, and any platform for clients (including mobile or AJAX).

 The main features of mORMot are therefore: